Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 It is possible to have atherosclerosis for many years without having symptoms.
 If you experience symptoms of an atherosclerosis-related medical condition, contact a doctor immediately.

-Atherosclerosis leads to the number one cause of death in the United States and many other countries for both men and women: coronary artery disease.
+Atherosclerosis leads to the number one cause of death in the United States and many other countries: cardiovascular disease.
 However, people with atherosclerosis are living longer with better quality of life than ever before.
 For many, this is disease can be prevented.
 Even those people genetically programmed for atherosclerosis can delay the beginning and worsening of the disease with a healthy lifestyle, the right foods, and medication to lower LDL cholesterol.

 National Heart, Lung, and Blood Institute (NHLBI)